carbin-gun/littleworld/_posts/2016-05-01-jekyll-things.markdown

 ---
 {% endhighlight %}

-### Naming
-- the name of the article should follow the pattern of `yyyy-mm-dd-{article-name-delimeter-by-middle-line}`.
--  jekyll blog system is to sequence all the articles in the filename date value mentioned above.if the date is the newest ,that article will be put at the top.

 ### Highlight
  jekyll's highlight uses the special code block.you should put your highlight-wanted part into a code block .you can even specify what you're highlighting,and show the line number by an option of `linenos`.